Skip to main content

 • produce extended pieces of writing on a variety of topics, including hypothetical situations

-Advanced Part 2 (Working towards CEFR C1.2): Enrol on this course if you have completed either Upper Intermediate Part 2 or Advanced Part 1, lived in a Spanish speaking country, have CEFR B2/C1, or if you can:
+Stage 5.2 (equivalent to CEFR C1.2): Enrol if you've completed Stage 5.1, lived in a Spanish speaking country, have CEFR B2/C1, or can:

 • take part in debates and present an argument convincingly